variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-20-why-natural-fertility.md

 My number one goal with every patient who walks through my door, is to restore normal and healthy balance and wellness to their system.
 That’s my passion, that’s why I love this medicine, and it’s what makes me excited to go to work every day.

-When treating IVF patients, the goal is different: do everything possible to support the IVF treatment, often using protocol-based (i.e. not individualized) treatments based on modern studies; and increase the women’s wellness in the process as much as possible.
+When treating IVF patients, the goal is different: do everything possible to support the IVF treatment, often using protocol-based (i.e. not individualized) treatments based on modern studies; and increase the women’s tolerance of the process as much as possible.

 ## So for the reasons listed below, I focus my fertility work on Natural Fertility

 #### 1) Chinese Medicine tries to SOLVE the problem, ART goes around it

-While our treatments during ART definitely improve a woman’s tolerance of and successful results from the ART, it’s not at all about correcting the underlying imbalances that are causing her infertility in the first place — ART is going around those problems, and we’re just supporting that process.
+While our treatments during ART definitely improve a woman’s tolerance of and successful results from the ART, it’s not at all about correcting the underlying imbalances that are causing her infertility in the first place — ART is going around those problems, and we’re just supporting that process. &nbsp;

 And that’s great, for the many acupuncturists and patients who work with ART.
 But it’s just not where my skills are focused.